Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Smallest system Size for Hydrodynamic Description

-The above arguments can be considered as a hint for the presence of the same lower bound for any non-ideal/non-conformal hydrodynamic systems.
-A na\"ive argument is as follows: Let us consider a non-equilibrium system with fixed amount of the total transverse energy $\epsilon_\tot$.
-The smaller the system size the sharper the concentration of energy.
-Compered to a system with a larger size, a system with more concentration of energy would expand faster because of the larger ``pressure" gradient.
-Therefore, one might consider cases in which the system expands so fast such that the non-hydrodynamic modes have not enough time to decay before the non-equilibrium system reaches to the phase transition boundary.
-For such a system, the equation $\tau \epsilon^{1/4}(\tau,\vec{x})=\tau_\hyd \epsilon_\fo^{1/4}$ has no solution and the hydrodynamization surface $\tau(\vec{x})$ does not exist.
-For a stronger evidence, computations beyond the hydrodynamic regime are needed.
-In fact, the bound \eqref{theInequalityI} is compatible with that obtained from studying of two colliding shock waves in the context of numerical holography \cite{Chesler:2015bba,Chesler:2016ceu}.
+The above arguments can be considered as a hint for the presence of the same lower bound for any nonideal/nonconformal hydrodynamic systems.
+Na\"ive reasoning is as follows: Consider a nonequilibrium system with a fixed amount of total transverse energy $\epsilon_\tot$.
+The smaller the system size, the sharper the concentration of energy.
+Compared to a system with a larger size, a system with more concentration of energy would expand faster because of the more considerable ``pressure" gradient.
+Therefore, one might consider cases in which the system expands so fast that the nonhydrodynamic modes do not have enough time to decay before the nonequilibrium system reaches the phase transition boundary.
+For such a system, equation $\tau \epsilon^{1/4}(\tau,\vec{x})=\tau_\hyd \epsilon_\fo^{1/4}$ has no solution, and the hydrodynamization surface $\tau(\vec{x})$ does not exist.
+For more robust evidence, computations beyond the hydrodynamic regime are needed.
+In fact, the bound \eqref{theInequalityI} is compatible with that obtained from studying two colliding shock waves in the context of numerical holography \cite{Chesler:2015bba,Chesler:2016ceu}.
 One can estimate the averaged initial energy density as $\bar{\epsilon}_\text{init}\sim \epsilon_\tot/\pi r_\crit^2$.
-Using $T_\text{eff}=(4\bar{\epsilon}_\text{init}/3\pi^4)^{1/4}$ (Eq.~(7) in \cite{Chesler:2015bba}), the condition $r_\crit\,T_\text{eff} \sim 1$ (Eq.~(10) in \cite{Chesler:2015bba}) is equivalent to $r_\crit\,\epsilon_{\text{tot}}^{1/2} \sim 1$ in Eq.~\eqref{theInequalityI}.
-The other possibility is using the kinetic theory with non-trivial energy distribution in the transverse direction such as that studied in Refs.~\cite{Kurkela:2018qeb,Kurkela:2019kip}.
-Studying the hydrodynamic attractors for such a system would lead to an evidence for the presence of a lower bound on the system size at which hydrodynamics is applicable.
+Using $T_\text{eff}=(4\bar{\epsilon}_\text{init}/3\pi^4)^{1/4}$ (Eq.~(7) in Ref.~\cite{Chesler:2015bba}), the condition $r_\crit\,T_\text{eff} \sim 1$ (Eq.~(10) in Ref.~\cite{Chesler:2015bba}) is equivalent to $r_\crit\,\epsilon_{\text{tot}}^{1/2} \sim 1$ in Eq.~\eqref{theInequalityI}.
+The other possibility is using the kinetic theory with nontrivial energy distribution in the transverse direction, such as that studied in Refs.~\cite{Kurkela:2018qeb,Kurkela:2019kip}.
+Studying the hydrodynamic attractors for such a system would lead to evidence for the presence of a lower bound on the system size at which hydrodynamics is applicable.